 S-adenosylmethionine (SAMe, pronounced "sammy") is a man-made form of a natural chemical in the body.
 Claims that SAMe can help arthritis are not well proven.

 Bijlsma JW, Berenbaum F, Lafeber FP.
 Osteoarthritis: an update with relevance for clinical practice.
 Lancet.
 2011 Jun 18;377(9783):2115-26.

-- Last Reviewed on 08/12/2011
+- Last reviewed on 8/12/2013

-- C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, and Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+- C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.